pinax-network/substreams-sink-prometheus.rs/README.md

     // Decrements the Gauge by 1.
     prom_ops.push(gauge.dec());

     // Adds an arbitrary value to a Gauge.
-(The value can be negative, resulting in a decrease of the Gauge.) prom_ops.push(gauge.add(50.0));
+(The value can be negative, resulting in a   rease of the Gauge.) prom_ops.push(gauge.add(50.0));
     prom_ops.push(gauge.add(-10.0));

     // Subtracts arbitrary value from the Gauge.
-(The value can be negative, resulting in an increase of the Gauge.) prom_ops.push(gauge.sub(25.0));
+(The value can be negative, resulting in an    rease of the Gauge.) prom_ops.push(gauge.sub(25.0));
     prom_ops.push(gauge.sub(-5.0));